-Rhug Estate welcomed pupils from Key Stage 2 at Ysgol Bro Elwern, Gwyddelwern, to the farm recently.
-The group of 27 children and staff were eager to learn about all the different types of animals on the farm.
+The Rhug Estate welcomed all the pupils from Ysgol Ysbyty Ifan, Betws y Coed, to the farm earlier this week.
+The group of 18 children and staff were eager to learn about all the different types of animals on the farm.

-Whilst visiting Rhug, the pupils aged between 7 and 11 years old, were given a tour of the farm by Gareth Jones, the Farm Manager.
-On their way round the farm they got to see the farm’s sheep, bison, cows and chickens.
-They also got to make their own beef burgers.
-The group completed their visit in the Rhug playground.
+Whilst visiting the Rhug, the pupils, from nursery to Year 6, were given a tour of the farm by Gareth Jones, Rhug Farm Manager.
+On their way round the farm they got to see the farm’s herd of deer, bison, Aberdeen angus cows and sheep.
+The group got to make their own beef burgers and completed their visit in the Rhug playground.

-Sioned Hughes, assistant Head Teacher, who accompanied the children on the visit, said, “We were very grateful to the staff at Rhug for accommodating our visit.
+Mrs Jones, the headteacher, who accompanied the children on the visit, said, “We were very grateful to the staff at Rhug for accommodating our visit.
 We often forget what wonderful resources we have on our doorstep.
-All the children were absolutely fascinated by all the different types of animals they saw during our tour.
-We were even lucky enough to see a chick close up.
+All the children, from the youngest to the oldest, were absolutely fascinated by all the different types of animals they saw during our tour.
+We were even lucky enough to see baby deer and chicks.
 It is of vital importance that this young generation understand where their food comes from.”

 The Rhug Estate encourages groups to arrange a tour of the farm to learn more about how organic food is produced in a sustainable way.
 Educational groups are especially welcome.